 - The benefits of starting a mentoring program in the workplace

-- How to start your corporate mentoring program
+- How to start a mentoring program for your organization

 You can also learn more about mentoring programs with our free eBook, Mentoring That Works.
 Download it here.

-Mentoring is a win-win-win for mentors, proteges, and organizations
+Mentoring is a win-win-win for mentors, mentees, and organizations

 Mentored employees are promoted five times more often than those without mentoring.